harelsegev/INDXRipper/README.md

 If the --deleted-only switch is given, INDXRipper follows this file reference.
 If it succeeds, the index entry is not outputted.
 This reduces noise (duplicate information) in case you combine the output with the output of fls or MFTECmd.

 **Note:**
+You may see deleted entries for files that are still active, because NTFS moves the entries around to keep them sorted.
-The file reference in a deleted entry may be overwritten.
-Therefore, the MFT index outputted by INDXRipper may be false.
+If the --deleted-only switch is given, an entry with a valid file reference will not be outputted.
+However, the file reference in a deleted entry may be overwritten and become invalid.

 ## Installation
 Python 3.8 or above is required.